hyoshida1106/gview-site/content/en/docs/6_MainWindow/3_commit/_index.md

 draft: false
 weight: 3
 description: >
     Describes the implementation of CommitList.
+I have implemented a JavaFX TableView in Kotlin.
+It is also a sample program for displaying graphics in a TreeView.
 ---

 CommitList is implemented using *TableView* in JavaFX.